JordanDDisch/insta-fake/README.md

 Normally I would use a full 100% only native UI library, but thought this would be cool for you to see how cross platform architecure would look like (if your not already familiar).

+I've also been helping support Tamagui by donating some of my personal time into fixing issues and providing feedback to the core team.

 You can read the below information, which is modified from the original to understand more about the structure of the app.

 The installation steps, run steps and test steps are below.